antonio-martinko/PAMS_lab/content/_index.md

         captcha: false
       provider: netlify
     office_hours:
-    - Consultations as scheduled through e-mail
+    - Consultations as scheduled through e-mail.
     subtitle: null
     text: Contact us here if you have any questions.
     title: Contact